woxane/Third-Assignment-Hogwarts/README.md

 By completing this assignment, you will:

-- Reinforce your understanding of Object-Oriented Programming (OOP) principles and apply them effectively.
+- Reinforce your understanding of Object-Oriented Programming (OOP) principles and apply them effectively (It is highly recommended to read 'Different patterns to design your classes' in the Resource section).
 - Gain familiarity with concepts such as encapsulation, inheritance, and polymorphism.
 - Hone your skills in designing robust and scalable classes.
 - Learn to manage and track changes in your project using Git.